New to Mural? Get started quickly with these 10 templates

 To edit the contents of the template, hold down ‘Shift +Drag +Select’ and grab any items you’d like to unlock and delete.
 Consider doing this to remove any content you don’t want or need.
 As you float your cursor over different areas of the mural you’ll also find keyboard shortcuts to help streamline your collaboration.

-These 10 go-to templates are great options for a variety of meeting types, skill levels, and outcomes.
+These top 10 templates are great for users of varying skill levels and for different use cases

 Purpose: Keep your 1-on-1s on track.